menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 To define a Work Set, do the following:

-1. Select the server(s) you want to include in the Work Set
+1. Select the server(s) you want to include in the Work Set.

-2. Right-click the selected server(s) and choose Define Work Set.
+2. Right-click the selected server(s) and choose :guilabel:`Define Work Set`.

 To clear a Work Set, do the following:

-1. Click the Clear Work Set button in the Manager window.
+1. Click the :guilabel:`Clear Work Set` button in the Manager window.
 The Work Set is cleared.

 .. _disable-dns-server: